-- Specify and announce which doors will be used as entry door and exit door. - Specify and announce the location of the registration desk.
+- Specify and announce which doors will be used as entry door and exit door. - Specify and announce the location of the registration desk. - Specify and announce where the poster teaser session takes place.

 Any time before the test:

 - Prepare and distribute registration sheets (external devices etc., place for notes and signatures of TC and team leader). - Prepare and distribute poster session evaluation sheets.